 Grand Chase Overview

-Grand Chase is one of the few free MMOs that emphasizes old school co-op gameplay.
+Grand Chase is one of the few free MMOs that emphasizes old school co-op gameplay and competitive PvP.
 Rather than a single persistent game world, Grand Chase has a continental map that acts as a sort of lobby where players can either join or host rooms.
 Grand Chase lets players to freely switch between characters that they have unlocked, each earns its own experience and equipment as they’re played.
 Most characters have a total of four job advancements though they are not yet released in the North American version of the game.
 Currently, 19 characters are available in the North American release:

 Grand Chase Screenshots